cvius/all-of-artist-x/README.md

 - "There are X tracks added even tho I set Y to Z."

 **Blame Spotify.** This extension relies solely on Spotify’s metadata, which this extension does not control.
-If you're experiencing an issue, please open one so I can reproduce it — include detailed steps, links, and console errors if possible.
+If you're experiencing an issue or have a suggestion, please create one [here](https://github.com/cvius/all-of-artist-inspired/issues/new/choose).

 - "How does deduplication works?"